rbms-bsc/DCRMR/_pages/Edition/Designation-of-edition.md

 <a name="3.22.3.1">3.22.3.1</a> Transcribe a statement relating to an edition or issue of a  resource as it appears, as instructed in [Transcription](/DCRMR/general-rules/Transcription/).
 Include any explanatory words or phrases appearing with the Designation of edition.

-## 3.22.31 Words considered part of the Designation of edition
+## 3.22.31 Words considered part of the designation of edition

 <a name="3.22.31.1">3.22.31.1</a> Designations of edition normally include either the word “edition” (or its equivalent in other languages), or a related term such as “revision” or “issue.”